 What are Google Ads image extensions?

-How do Google Ads image extensions work?
+How image extensions work

 How much do image assets cost?

-Image assets vs. dynamic image extensions
+Image assets vs. dynamic image assets

 Image assets are elements that advertisers select and manage manually.
 We’ll cover the process for uploading and optimizing them below.